Mouse Droid

 trigger:

-- 20 years after production, a MoD5G needs a spare part that is not available anymore
+a MoD5G needs a spare part that is not available anymore

 scenario: